 The Suffolk Pension Fund continues to transfer assets into the ACCESS pool when appropriate.
 ACCESS is a collaborative partnership between eleven LGPS Administering Authorities and has a legal agreement in place (the IAA - Inter Authority Agreement).
-The IAA has been reviewed, and the revised version has now been adopted by all eleven Authorities.

 Governance arrangements for the Pool are in place, and these preserve the ability of Suffolk Pension Fund to determine its own investment decisions (in accordance with its own investment strategy).
 The Suffolk Pension Fund is represented on the Pool's Joint Committee and also at the Officer Working Group.
 Feedback on the pooling progress is given at the Suffolk Pension Fund Committee and Board meetings.